dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

   - for an esoteric topic lol
 - find articles & papers for P450 (inducers, stats, etc)

-- chemotherapy is chemical research into chemicals which activate certain gene networks by up/down regulating upstream promoters with specific chemical triggers
-  - therefore, knowledge & research for chemotherapy can be used to trigger cancer by developing knowledge/research of chemicals which upregulate tumor promotors and downregulate tumor suppressors
-    - these are the opposite effects that cancer research is searching to discover.
-    - however, cancer research DOES discover in the process of its research because it's attempting to quantify metrics that are oblique (non-orthogonal) to the same kind of data used to prove that a cancer drug is safe and effective.
-  - these are the perfect slow poisons. they can be used to intentionally upregulate certain genetic behaviors, perhaps permanently if they trigger specific genetic processes.
-  - chemotheraphy agents are system-wide up/down activators of genetic programming. therefore, across the overall system, they easily influence the dynamics higher-order system behavior.

 - metanomic stochastic programming? (it's a dynamical system)
   - actually, stochastic programming is more about optimization and less about an evolving system whose dynamics vary based on state